Our Dogs

 Lilly

-She is still in training as a Therapy Dog but particularly enjoys visits to hospitals and care homes.
+She loves her work as a Therapy Dog – particularly visits to hospitals and care homes where she can give and receive lots of cuddles.
 When not at work – she loves fetching balls, chasing birds on the beach and playing with her sister (Ivy).

 Treacle